-Although the same unit converter can be used for the Advection-Diffusion lattice, another relaxation parameter has to be handed to the dynamics, as shown in Listing 5.9, and some of the boundary conditions to take the diffusion coefficient into account.
+Although the same unit converter can be used for the Advection-Diffusion lattice, another relaxation parameter has to be handed to the dynamics, as shown in Listing 6.21, and some of the boundary conditions to take the diffusion coefficient into account.
 Therefore a new ω{ADE} is computed by

-$$\omega{ADE} = \left(4D \frac{U_L}{L_L U_C} + 0.5\right)^{-1},\tag{5.12}$$ with lattice and characteristic velocity U_L and U_C , lattice length L_L as well as the desired diffusion coefficient D.
+$$\omega{ADE} = \left(4D \frac{U_L}{L_L U_C} + 0.5\right)^{-1},\tag{6.45}$$

 '''

-\label{lem:particleAdvectionDiffusionBGKdynamics<T, ADDESCRIPTOR> bulkDynamicsAD \\ (omegaAD, instances::getBulkMomenta<T, ADDESCRIPTOR>());
+\label{eq:particleAdvectionDiffusionBGKdynamics<T, ADDESCRIPTOR> bulkDynamicsAD ( omegaAD, instances::getBulkMomenta<T, ADDESCRIPTOR>() );

 '''

-Listing 5.9: Dynamics for the simulation of particle flows the Advection-Diffusion equation
+Listing 6.21: Dynamics for the simulation of particle flows the the Advection-Diffusion equation

 Applying the Advection-Diffusion equation to particle flow problems requires a new dynamics due to the handling of the particle velocity by the coupling processor of the two lattices, which differs for reasons of efficiency.
-When constructing the coupling post-processor as shown in Listing 5.10, forces acting on the particle can be added like the Stokes drag force as shown in Line 2 and 3 of Listing 5.10.
+When constructing the coupling post-processor as shown in Listing 6.22, forces acting on the particle can be added like the Stokes drag force as shown in Line 2 and 3 of Listing 6.22.
 The implementation of new forces is straight forward, since only a new class which provides a function applyForce(...), computing the force in a cell, needs to be written analgously to the existing advDiffDragForce3D.
-Finally the lattices are linked by Line 4 of Listing 5.10, which needs to be applied to the Navier-Stokes lattice for reasons of accessability.
+Finally the lattices are linked by Line 4 of Listing 6.22, which needs to be applied to the Navier-Stokes lattice for reasons of accessability.